FAQs Academic Standards

 - Courses in which a student receives an E will not be counted as part of “total hours attempted” for grade point average computation.
 These courses will, however, be counted in determining eligibility for financial aid.

-- An undergraduate student will be permitted to repeat courses a total of 2 times or a total of 6 semester hours in order to improve his or her grade point average.
+- An undergraduate student will be permitted to repeat courses a total of up to 12 semester hours in order to improve his or her grade point average.

 - For the purpose of awarding honors or academic standing, Southern Miss does not round GPAs.